rea1991/Chanalyzer/README.md

 ### References
 [1]   A. Raffo, L. Gagliardi, U. Fugacci, L. Sagresti, S. Grandinetti, G. Brancato S. Biasotti, W. Rocchia.
 "Chanalyzer: a computational geometry approach for the analysis of protein channel shape and dynamics", *Frontiers in Molecular Biosciences*, 2022.
+[2]   S. Decherchi, W. Rocchia.
+"A general and Robust Ray-Casting-Based Algorithm for Triangulating Surfaces at the Nanoscale". *PLOS ONE* 8(4): e59744, 2013.